rpkilby/django-rest-framework/docs/api-guide/parsers.md

 By default this will include the following keys: `view`, `request`, `args`, `kwargs`.

+---

+**Note:** When your custom parser is invoked by the request object, you may see `AttributeError`s re-raised as `WrappedAttributeError`.
+This is necessary to prevent the original exception from being suppressed by the outer property access.
+These errors should be fixed or otherwise handled by your parser.

+---

 ## Example

 The following is an example plaintext parser that will populate the `request.data` property with a string representing the body of the request.